 A river cruise is often one of the most luxurious ways to travel.
 World-class cuisine, immersive shore excursions and even private butler service are not uncommon on-board river cruise ships.

 But what if you’re on a tight budget?
-Is it possible to find an affordable river cruise on a shoestring?
+Is it possible to find an affordable river cruise on a shoestring or an alaska tours and cruises?
 Absolutely!
 Read on to find out how…

 What’s included in a river cruise?

 When you compare different river cruises, the prices can differ enormously.
 Whilst this is in some part reflects the quality of the accommodation and the level of service, much of the price difference is due to what’s included in the cruise – things like flights, shore excursions and port taxes.

 Therefore, when looking for a river cruise to suit your budget, it’s imperative that you don’t just book the cheapest deal.
 You’ll probably find that there’s not a lot included in a cheap deal and you’ll end up spending much more on-board the ship.